aaronbloomfield/dada/hws/hw3-tricky.md

 However, a `jmp` instruction uses *relative* addresses (whereas `pushq` uses *absolute* addresses), so the resulting machine code will change based on where the jump is inserted.

 When either sequence is executed, control is diverted to the virus code.
-When the virus code returns, control returns to the function that called the function the at contained the tricky jump.
+The tricky jump pushes the virus address onto the stack, and then the standard `ret` at the end of the (infected) subroutine jumps to the virus code.
+When the virus is done, it calls `ret` which returns to the actual caller of the infected function.
 If the virus writer inserts the tricky jump at the end of an application function (i.e, to replace the `ret`), then the program, after the virus code executes, will continue to run as if nothing happened.
 For example, one might see code like like:
 ```
 400661:       c3                      retq
 400662:       66 66 66 66 66 2e 0f    data32 data32 data32 data32 nopw %cs:0x0(%rax,%rax,1)